 What is Perimenopause?

 Everyone is aware of what happens to a woman who is in the menopause stage of life.
 But most women don’t know there is a stage before menopause— perimenopause.
-Perimenopause begins when your estrogen and other sex hormones begin to gradually drop.
+Perimenopause begins when your estrogen and other sex hormones begin to change.
 Perimenopause usually begins 3-4 years before menopause.
-It can start as early as 10 years before you actually reach menopause
+It can start as early as 10 years before you actually reach menopause.

 During this time your ovaries decrease the amount of estrogen they produce.
-As a result, you will begin to notice some changes., You might see more of your hair on the shower floor.
-You might begin to have hot flashes or night sweats.
+As a result, you will begin to notice some changes.
+You might see more of your hair on the shower floor.
 You might notice that you are having trouble concentrating.
 Or you might be experiencing vaginal dryness.
-During perimenopause you are still able to conceive and have a normal pregnancy at this stage.1 Perimenopause is just mother nature’s way of saying you are getting ready for a metamorphosis—you are beginning your transition to the next wonderful stage of womanhood.
+During perimenopause you are still able to conceive and have a normal pregnancy at this stage so make sure you are using birth control if you don’t want to conceive.

 Menopause